BitPhinix/slate-yjs/README.md

 <br/>

 <blockquote align="center">
-<b>:warning: This is the active development branch for v4.
+<b>:warning: This is the active development branch for the new version of slate-yjs.
 Don't use any code in here in production.
 Things will break and the api will change. :warning:</b>
 </blockquote>

 <br/>